jlan84/probability-distributions-assignment/assignment.md

   X ~ Binomial(n=30, p=0.5)
   ```

-- Use the pdf of the distribution to calculate the desired probability, e.g.
+- Use the pdf/pmf of the distribution to calculate the desired probability, e.g.

   ```
   P(X = 15) = 0.144